confluentinc/kafka-rest-sdk-go/kafkarestv3/docs/ConsumerGroupApi.md

 [[Back to README]](../README.md)

-## ClustersClusterIdConsumerGroupsConsumerGroupIdLagGet
+## ClustersClusterIdConsumerGroupsConsumerGroupIdLagSummaryGet

-> ConsumerGroupLagData ClustersClusterIdConsumerGroupsConsumerGroupIdLagGet(ctx, clusterId, consumerGroupId)
+> ConsumerGroupLagSummaryData ClustersClusterIdConsumerGroupsConsumerGroupIdLagSummaryGet(ctx, clusterId, consumerGroupId)

-Get Consumer Group Lag.
+Get Consumer Group Lag Summary.

 Returns the max and total lag of the consumers belonging to the specified consumer group.